Withdrawing Before or During the Drop/Add Period

 Students who find that they must withdraw from the university need to “officially withdraw.”
 They can do so during the drop/add week by dropping all courses online via OnePort and completing the Enrollment Notification Form.
-A student is not “officially withdrawn” from the university until the OneStop Office has received the Enrollment Notification Form.
+A student is not “officially withdrawn” from the university until the Academic Success Center has received the Enrollment Notification Form.

-Students who find that they must withdraw from the University after the drop/add week has passed need to go to the OneStop Office to complete the necessary paperwork.
-Failure to complete the appropriate paperwork and to “Officially” withdraw from the University may affect the student’s financial aid award, their academic record and their student account balance.
+Students who find that they must withdraw from the University after the drop/add week has passed need to submit the Complete Withdrawal Form.
+Failure to submit this form and “officially” withdraw from the University may affect the student’s financial aid award, their academic record and their student account balance.

-Students who wish to discuss the academic consequence of a change in enrollment status at the university should contact the OneStop Office.
+Students who wish to discuss the academic consequence of a change in enrollment status at the university should contact the Academic Success Center.

 Tuition & Fees Refund Schedule